 4. Great Institutions Are Built on Great Endowments.
-Channel Harvard University, The Metropolitan Museum or Central Park!
+Channel Harvard University, the Metropolitan Museum or Central Park.
 A healthy endowment is the ticket to freedom, forever!
-Invested wisely it will grow over decades, bringing your organization millions of dollars of passive income in perpetuity.
+Invested wisely, it will grow over decades, bringing your organization millions of dollars in passive income in perpetuity.
 (Hurrah!
 Money you don’t have to raise every year!)
 Yes, it is very difficult to raise funds for endowment purposes.
 It is hard to build a large, well-performing fund.
 It is equally hard not to invade it at the first sign of trouble.
 It requires discipline and fortitude.
-But, if you succeed, the long-term rewards are many.
-And—bonus point—this endowment also will be the greatest anti-anxiety drug you have ever known, providing you comfort and reassurance just because you know it’s there.
+But if you succeed, the long-term rewards are many.
+And—bonus point—this endowment will also be the greatest anti-anxiety drug you have ever known, providing you comfort and reassurance just because you know it’s there.

-Reasonable.
-You have studied their giving patterns and, while it is okay to be “ambitious,” don’t go crazy.
+Reasonable: You have studied their giving patterns and, while it is OK to be “ambitious,” don’t go crazy.
 Keep the amount of your request in the respectful zone.

 7. There Is Nothing Theoretical About Fundraising.
 It lives only in the world of the practical.
 Simply put, you either raise money or you don’t.
 Trying hard may get you a pat on the back from your equally stressed colleagues, but a win is a win only when the check is deposited.
 Stay focused.
 Be tough.
 Don’t waste time speculating on what might have been.
 Suck it up.
 Get back to work.